Delaware LLC Tax: Everything You Need to Know

 After you’ve calculated your franchise taxes using one of those two methods, see if your LLC owes more than $5,000.
 If it does, you’ll need to pay quarterly estimated taxes during the next tax year.
 Calculating from your previous year’s filings, you’ll owe 40 percent of your annual taxes on June 1, 20 percent on September 1, 20 percent on December 1, and the final 20 percent on March 1.

 In Delaware, the tax benefits for corporations are many and should be seized upon by all business owners.

 Because your LLC is based in Delaware, you won’t need to file an annual report.
 You will, however, need to pay an annual tax of $300.
 You should also consider additional fees if you plan on hiring tax professionals to help with filing.
 Ongoing fees with agencies will vary.

 What Kind of Tax Will You Owe On Delaware Business Income?

 It’s also possible that your business will have to pay a different tax, known commonly as a franchise or privilege tax.

 In Delaware, your LLC will be paying a franchise tax, a corporate income tax, and additional LLC and partnership taxes.
 Additionally, if you plan on someday turning your LLC into a Corporation or S Corporation, a franchise tax will also be required.

 If you need help with your business taxes, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.